Zone du titre et de la mention de responsabilité

 Délais d'utilisation, de reproduction et de publication

 Some documents may be subject to copyright.
-Use and reproduction of archive documents must be done with the permission of The Archives of the Jesuits in Canada.
+Use and reproduction of archival documents must be done with the permission of The Archive of the Jesuits in Canada and appropriate Indigenous communities, if applicable.

 Instruments de recherche